 In the flurry of modern life, time tending to a dream is a time out of time to honor the deepest expression of our being.
 Dreams can reunite us with what we fear has been lost and align us with our inner truth and what is eternal in our being, thus keeping us in tune with the authentic self while on our life’s journey toward wholeness.

 Michael is a dreamer who experienced a compelling series of dreams featuring towering trees, often distinguished by having many branches and roots but which looked diseased and broken.
-Months later, Michael consulted a doctor about various symptoms and was eventually diagnosed with a systemic health disorder.
+Several months later, Michael consulted a doctor about various symptoms and was eventually diagnosed with a systemic health disorder.
 It’s been claimed that the body speaks to the mind through symbols active in dreams by psychological theorists inspired by Jung such as James Hillman, Marion Woodman and Arnold Mindell.
 This idea is in keeping with the tradition of the ancient Greeks who consulted with their dreams for health diagnosis at the temple of Asclepius.
-Michael considered his compelling dreams of diseased trees with their many branches and roots predictive of his systemic health problem.
+Michael felt that the series of compelling dreams about diseased trees spoke to him about the need for his own physical and spiritual healing.

 At the time of this series of dreams about trees, Michael was unaware that the symbol of the world tree, in the form of the tree of life or tree of knowledge, is common in mythologies throughout the world.
 Yet this series of dreams spoke to him through symbolic language.